 Though, if there’s ever a contender to the woman upstairs when it comes to food-related decisions, it’s my inner spend-thrift.
 Maybe it’s all part of my problem of not believing I deserve to spend money on quality foodstuffs, but...
-I don’t know, there’s just something about grabbing a bargain that somehow makes food taste better?
+I don’t know, there’s just something about grabbing a bargain that somehow makes food taste even better?
 It’s an oddly gratifying experience.
 Soon to be out-of-date smoked salmon for 75p?
-Yes please.
-Some slightly dodgy looking seedless grapes?
+Yes, please.
+Some slightly dodgy looking Candyfloss grapes at half price?
 You bet.

 On 31st December 2020, my Gregg’s freebie was set to expire.
-So, after a couple of weeks of deliberating how I could make this work...on 31st December 2020, I made the decision to walk to my local Gregg’s and claim the sweet treat that was rightfully mine.
+So, after a couple of weeks of deliberating how I could make this work within my limitations...on 31st December 2020, I made the decision to walk to my local Gregg’s and claim the sweet treat that was rightfully mine.

-I’d already decided, through prior market research (in which I am an expert), that my freebie of choice was to be the humble gingerbread man.
-Though, I suppose they are more like androgynous humanoids than men.
-Either way, the gingerbread person is a solid choice, if I don’t say so myself.
+I’d already decided, through prior market research (in which I am a seasoned expert), that my freebie of choice was to be the humble gingerbread man.
+I suppose they are more like androgynous humanoids than men, but either way, the gingerbread person is a solid choice, if I don’t say so myself.
 Festive, comforting, and with a complimentary cheeky grin to boot.
 Not to mention those super cute buttons!

-I felt like a tweenage boy asking a girl out on a date as I rehearsed my combined coffee and gingerbread order in my head on the way.
-I don’t know why I felt this was necessary...I spontaneously order coffee all the time.
+I felt like a teenage boy asking a girl out on a date as I rehearsed my combined coffee and gingerbread order in my head on the way.
+I don’t know why I felt that this was necessary...I spontaneously order plain coffee all the time.
 But, anorexia loves the drama...so yes, mental rehearsal seemed in order.

 However, the real challenge began once I got home and realised that now I actually had to eat the darned thing.
-That cheeky little smile suddenly appeared more sadistic than cheerful.
+The cheeky little smile on his face suddenly appeared more sadistic than cheerful.
 Determined not to prolong this saga for too much longer than it needed to be, I resolved to have the entire man consumed by the end of the year.
 I had approximately 12 hours.

-My initial plan was to conquer it a third at a time at three intervals in the day.
+My initial plan was to conquer it one third at a time in three intervals throughout the day.
 Though after chickening out at the first hurdle, I began to wonder whether this ordeal might span into 2021 after all.

-Decapitation occurred around 16:00 hours GMT.
+Decapitation occurred around 16.00 hours GMT.
 Writing “cup of tea, plain yogurt and a gingerbread man head” on my food-monitoring sheets for my therapists felt quite obscure.
 I wasn’t sure I wanted to keep doing this.
 The thought of writing “an arm and a leg of a gingerbread man” felt even more unsettling, so as it approached 21:00 hours, I launched myself boldly into the abyss.
-And with that, the body was consumed in one.
+The body was consumed in one.

 A truly thrilling NYE, as I’m sure you’ll agree.
-Though nobody partied very hard this year, so I like to think the fact my day involved a decapitation means mine was on the more exciting end of the Tier 4 NYE quality scale.
+Though, as nobody partied very hard this year, I like to think that the fact it involved a decapitation means my day was on the more exciting end of the Tier 4 NYE quality scale.

-But, the year ended with a victory.
-Granted, a slightly bizarre form of one.
-But hey, I’m 90p richer and another one-up on the woman upstairs going into 2021...so I remain hopeful that the New Year might involve more decapitations and similar activities.
-Perhaps, next time the semi-cannibalistic feasting will happen all in one sitting.
+More importantly, the year ended with a victory.
+Granted, a slightly bizarre victory.
+But hey, I’m 90p richer and another one-up on the woman upstairs going into 2021...so, I remain hopeful that the New Year may involve more decapitations and similar enterprises.
+Perhaps, next time the semi-cannibalistic feasting will even happen all in one sitting.